Spectrum Analysis

 for all displayed spectra (eg. ds 1 2 -500).

-do id plots data over old picture.
+do id plots data over old picture, use scale of first.

 do id col specify in addition color of overlaid spectrum.